-Federal Employees and the Military who wish to save for retirement have an option known as a Thrift Savings Plan, or TSP.
+Federal Employees and the Military who wish to save for retirement have an option known as a Thrift Savings Plan Hartford CT, New Haven CT.
 Federal employees have excellent benefits, but they are unique and complex.
 We are Federal Retirement Benefits Center, and we help Connecticut federal employees plan for retirement.
 As a federal employee retirement planning service, we take the mystery out of your federal employee benefits.

 Thrift Savings Plans for Federal Workers

 - Federal Employees' Retirement System (FERS): Federal civilian employees who were hired on or after January 1, 1984, are FERS employees.
 FERS employees hired after July 31, 2010, are automatically enrolled in a traditional TSP in which 3% of the basic pay is deducted and deposited.
 FERS employees hired before August, 1, 2010, have TSPs that get a 1% contribution from their agency, and they can choose to contribute more as well.

 - Civil Service Retirement System (CSRS): This is the retirement system for federal civilian employees who were hired before January 1, 1984.
 CSRS employees’ accounts are established by your agency after you make a contribution election

 - Blended Retirement System (BRS): A retirement plan for Military Personnel.
 Since 20 years of service is required to be eligible for a pension, up to 80% of military personnel were walking away with no pension plan.
 The Blended Retirement System (BRS) was enacted to allow you to choose a pension, a TSP, or both, and the best option for you depends on your current years of service.
 Anyone entering the military now is automatically in the BRS.
 You automatically get 1% of your base pay contributed to a TSP, and you can contribute another 4% to get a 5% total match.
 You’d still get a pension if you complete 20 years of service, but it’ll be a reduced one.